 Seema liked hot showers.

-She had invented the quote, “There is no problem in this world that a hot shower can’t solve.”
+She believed in and had invented the quote, “There is no problem in this world that a hot shower can’t solve.”

 A hot shower, according to Seema, was the solution to any, if not all problems.
 Besides being such an ardent advertiser, she was a big fan of hot showers herself.
 She bathed under a stream of scalding water that fogged up the entire bathroom and had even caused the fire alarm to go off once.